meirwah/awesome-incident-response/README.md

 ### Adversary Emulation

+* [Beelzebub](https://github.com/mariocandela/beelzebub) - Beelzebub is a honeypot framework that uses LLMs as a virtualization layer, making it highly secure and excellent for adversary emulation.
 * [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Windows Batch script that uses a set of tools and output files to make a system look as if it was compromised.
 * [Atomic Red Team (ART)](https://github.com/redcanaryco/atomic-red-team) - Small and highly portable detection tests mapped to the MITRE ATT&CK Framework.
 * [AutoTTP](https://github.com/jymcheong/AutoTTP) - Automated Tactics Techniques & Procedures.
 Re-running complex sequences manually for regression tests, product evaluations, generate data for researchers.